khalidtwl/CapsLock/README.md

 Someone to do geometric search

 TO RUN
 Type make with the directory open to compile the code.
-Then run the program by typing in ./simplex
+Then run the program by typing in ./simplex.
+There might be an error demanding a test/simplex/results.txt file if so just create a test folder and inside of it create a simplex folder and inside of that create a "results.txt" file.